adelolmo/heroscribe/README.md

     java -jar heroscribe-enhanced.jar

+Postscript is required for high quality PDF generation.

 ### Debian package

-Install the debian package in your computer
+Install the debian package in your system

+    sudo apt-get install default-jre-headless ghostscript
     sudo dpkg -i ../hse_1.4_all.deb

 In your desktop, go to Applications -> Graphics -> Heroscribe Enhanced Skull